Solve the initial-value problem for the homogeneous differential ... | Study Prep in Pearson+

 1

-Step 2: Separate the variables to prepare for integration.
-Rearrange the equation so that all terms involving y are on one side and all terms involving x are on the other side.
-This gives (y^2 / (y^3 - x^3)) dy = (1/x) dx.
+Step 2: Simplify the equation further to make it separable.
+Rearrange terms to express dx/dy in terms of x and y, and identify the separable components.

 Step 3: Integrate both sides of the equation.
-For the left-hand side, integrate with respect to y, and for the right-hand side, integrate with respect to x.
-Use substitution techniques if necessary to handle the integration.
+For the left-hand side, integrate with respect to x, and for the right-hand side, integrate with respect to y.
+Use appropriate integration techniques, such as substitution, if necessary.

 Watch next